 Similarly, the 64-bit DLLs and import libraries are placed into

-the import libraries are named odb-boost.lib and the Debug versions
+the import libraries are named odb-sqlite.lib and the Debug versions

-To configure Visual Studio to automatically locate the libodb-boost
+To configure Visual Studio to automatically locate the libodb-sqlite

 headers, DLLs, and import libraries, add the following paths to your